Garage Door Safety Tips Every Homeowner Should Know

 Never allow children to operate the door alone

-Watch pets when opening or closing the door
+Watch pets when open or close the door

 Garage doors should always be treated as powerful machinery, not toys.